 - Mussels, steamed or boiled – 173mg per 100g

 - Snapper, grilled with olive oil – 163mg per 100g fillet

 - Tofu, firm – 832mg per 250ml cup

 - Reduced-fat soy milk – 367mg per 250ml cup

 - Dried figs – 160mg per 6 figs

 - Soy beans, canned – 106mg per 200g cup

 - Chickpeas, canned – 90mg per 200g cup

 Where to get more information

-If you’d like to get an idea of your risk of osteoporosis, take the quick self-assessment at Know Your Bones, an initiative of Osteoporosis Australia and the Garvan Institute of Medical Research.
+If you’d like to get an idea of your risk of osteoporosis, take the quick self-assessment at Know Your Bones, an initiative of Healthy Bones Australia and the Garvan Institute of Medical Research.
 See your doctor if you’re concerned about the results.